TanyaNolan/test-weather-app/README.md

 3) Check that the city appears in the main card with name, temperature and color
 4) And check that the searched city appears in the city list

+An example of running the TestCase in the video below:

 https://user-images.githubusercontent.com/36508555/164981931-4d395eb0-ecc9-40dc-931a-268521275c0d.mp4